Innovation and Business Edge

 3. For ideas to be valuable you have to move from 'stop' mode (don't do this) to 'go' mode (coming up with ideas to solve the problem).

 4. Don't point out what is wrong, encourage and enable others to implement what is right.
+5. Getting ideas into fruition is often not about altering policies or management processes but mindsets.

 6. Cerebral creativity is not enough.
 It needs to be made into operational creativity.
 Engineers are at the core of this.